rdierckx/cssparrow/README.md

 1. Download cssparrow.zip
 2. Unzip it
 3. Put the document on your project
-4. Be sure to have [1]: http://sass-lang.com/        "SASS" installed on your environment.
-If you don't follow the installation guide [2]: http://sass-lang.com/install        "here"
+4. Be sure to have [SASS](http://sass-lang.com/) installed on your environment.
+If you don't follow [the installation guide](http://sass-lang.com/install)